Moinax/BetaSeries/README.md

 ---------------------------

 * searchShows(title) : search a show by title and return his url (slug)
-* showSubtitle(url, season, episode) : search subtitles by show url and filter by season, episode
+* showSubtitles(url, season, episode) : search subtitles by show url and filter by season, episode

 Status
 ------